Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

    sign contracts.
 Please refer to the :doc:`/applications/productivity/documents` and :doc:`/applications/productivity/sign` documentation.

-To view the employee contracts, go to the :menuselection:`Payroll app --> Employees --> Contracts` from the top menu.
-All employee contracts, and their current contract status, are displayed in a default kanban view.
-The default view displays both running contracts and contracts that need action.
-Expired and canceled contracts are hidden in the default view.
+To view the employee contracts, go to the :menuselection:`Payroll app --> Contracts --> Contracts` from the top menu.
+All employee contracts, and their current contract status, are displayed in a Kanban view, by default.
+The Kanban view displays running contracts, contracts that require action, expired contracts, and cancelled contracts, all in the default view.

 .. image:: contracts/contracts-overview.png
    :align: center